danielsaidi/website_danielsaidi/collections/_lyrics/dog_the_bone/blueprint_of_a_tragedy.md

 Tell her stories of a family in need
 We won't loose sales by lying

-He had enough,
+He had enough
+Tired life
-tired life, low minded
+Low minded
 Painted walls to fly
 Now, we all ask why